intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/databricks.md

 ### Appendix B

 Use **Databricks CLI** to upload file to DBFS.
-When you upload a large file to DBFS, using Databricks CLI could be faster than using UI.
+When you upload a large file to DBFS, using Databricks CLI could be faster than using the Databricks web UI.

 **Install and config Azure Databricks CLI**